-Vedanta has three primary source texts, The Upanishads, The Bhagavad Gita and Brahma Sutras.
+Vedanta has three primary source texts, Upanishads, Bhagavad Gita and Brahma Sutras.
 There are also many important subsidiary texts by authors such as Adi Shankara from the 8th century and Sri Vidyaranya from the 14th century.
 What sets traditional Vedanta apart from other teachings of enlightenment: 1) The qualifications for enlightenment, a readiness check list and practices in their own right, 2) A discussion of values and qualities found in seekers of the truth, 3) A detailed explanation not just of awareness itself but of the jiva (embodied soul), karma (action), the jagat (creation), Maya, the conditioning power which gives rise to Isvara the creator and creation itself, and 4) An exploration of several yogas (karma, jnana, and triguna vibhava) which reduce projection, denial and attachment and prepare the mind for understanding.

 We all share in this non-dual light of consciousness and we each have unique karma and various levels of attachment to our conditioning.
 Moksha or freedom is the hard and fast knowledge that objects and experience, while sometimes painful and other times joyful, can never affect the luminous and unlimited, yet ordinary awareness that we are.

 I share the information presented on this website as a passionate student of traditional Vedanta.
 The teachings continue to remove my ignorance and reveal the truth of my nature as sat-chit-ananda (existence, consciousness, and limitless-ness).

-My deepest gratitude to the sampradaya (lineage) which includes my teachers on this ancient and beautiful pathless path called traditional Vedanta beginning with my final teacher Ramji (James Swartz) though I continue to receive great support from Swami Dayananda (deceased), Swami Paramarthananda, Ted Schmidt, and Christian Leeby.
+My deepest gratitude to the sampradaya (lineage) which includes my teachers on this ancient and beautiful pathless path called traditional Vedanta beginning with my final teacher Ramji (James Swartz) though I continue to receive great support from Swami Dayananda (deceased), Swami Paramarthananda, Ted Schmidt, Christian Leeby and others.